 3. Rating and Ranking.
-Applicants may be funded under these Education and Outreach

-Initiative (EOI) Components:
+Applicants may be funded under these Education and Outreach Initiative (EOI) Components:

-- (1) National-Based Programs - (a) National Media Campaign Component (EOI-NMCC) \$1,000,000 - (2) Regional/Local/Community Based Program - (a) General Component (EOI-G) \$6,200,000 - (b) Tester Review Component \$250,000 - 4.
+(1) National-Based Programs

+National Media Campaign Component (EOI-NMC) - \$1,000,000

+(2) Regional/Local/Community Based Program

+General Component (EOI-G) - \$6,450,000

+- 4. Maximum Score.
 The maximum number of points to be awarded under this NOFA for the Rating Factors is 100.
-Applicants may also be awarded up to two (2) preference points for Promise Zones.
-Applicants may receive a total of 102 points including the rating factor and Preference points. - 5.
+Applicants may also be awarded up to two (2) preference points for Promise Zones, Opportunity Zones and/or for HBCU collaboration.
+Applicants may receive a total of 102 points including the rating factor and Preference points. - a.
 Ineligible Applications.
-Ineligible applications will not be rated or ranked. - 6.
+Ineligible applications will not be rated or ranked. - b.
 Minimum Score to be Funded.
-Only applications with a rating of 75 points or more will be considered of sufficient quality for funding. - 7.
+Only applications with a rating of 75 points or more will be considered of sufficient quality for funding.
+Preference points may not be included in reaching this minimum score. - c.
+Ranking.
+All eligible applicants will be placed in rank order based on the total application score. - d.
 Tie Breaking.
 When two or more applications have the same total overall score, the application with the higher score under Rating Factor 2 will be ranked higher.
 If applications still have the same score, the tie will be broken by the Rating Factor 1 score.
 If a tie remains, then the tie will be broken by the Rating Factor 3 score.
-And if a tie still remains, the application committing the greatest Leveraged funds under Rating Factor 4 will be selected. - 8.
+And if a tie still remains, the application committing the greatest Leveraged funds under Rating Factor 4 will be selected. - 5.
 Adjustments to Funding.
 HUD may approve an application for an amount lower than the amount requested, fund only portions of the application, withhold funds after approval, reallocate funds among activities and/or require that special conditions be added to the grant agreement, under 24 CFR 84.14 or where: - a.
 HUD determines the amount requested for one or more eligible activities is unreasonable or unnecessary; - b.
 An ineligible activity is proposed in an otherwise eligible project; - c.
 Insufficient funding amounts remain to award the full amount requested in the application, and HUD determines that partial funding is a viable option; - d.
 The past record of key personnel warrants special conditions; or - e.
 An applicant has not reserved the required FHIP training fund allocation in the budget, HUD will modify the applicant's budget, reallocating the appropriate training amount. - f.
-An applicant is awarded more than one grant, HUD reserves the right to examine the requested training needs and transfer funds back to fair housing activities during negotiations if additional training funds are not needed. - 9.
+An applicant is awarded more than one grant, HUD reserves the right to examine the requested training needs and transfer funds back to fair housing activities during negotiations if additional training funds are not needed. - 6.
 Reallocation of Funds.
-After all applications within funding range have been selected or obligations are completed in the EOI Initiative, if funds are still available, the Selecting Official or designee will have the discretion to reallocate those remaining funds among Initiatives.
+After all applications within the funding range have been selected or obligations are completed, if funds are still available, HUD will have the discretion to reallocate those remaining funds among Initiatives.
 First, funds from any EOI component will be reallocated first within the EOI Initiative, then if additional funds will remain, those funds shall be reallocated to PEI.